-Short-term investments include (i) Term deposits with original maturities longer than three months but less than one year, and (ii) wealth management products with unsecured principal purchased from financial institutions which have original maturities of less than one year.
-The Group elects to adopt the fair value option in accordance with ASC 825 Financial Instruments to record the investments in wealth management products at fair value in short-term investments in the consolidated balance sheets.
-Changes in the fair value of the investments are recorded as other (loss) income, net in the consolidated statements of operations.
-The Group recognized unrealized gain from fair value changes of nil, RMB467 and nil for the years ended December 31, 2020, 2021 and 2022, respectively.
+Short-term investments include (i) Term deposits with original maturities longer than three months but less than one year, (ii) wealth management products with unsecured principal purchased from financial institutions which have original maturities of less than one year, and (iii) listed equity securities representing ordinary shares of an entity listed in Hong Kong.
+The Group elects to adopt the fair value option in accordance with ASC 825 Financial Instruments to record the investments in term deposits and wealth management products in short-term investments in the consolidated balance sheets.
+Changes in the fair value of the investments are recorded as other (loss) income, net in the consolidated statements of operations and comprehensive losses.
+The Group recognized unrealized gain from fair value changes of RMB467, nil and unrealized loss from fair value changes of RMB1,303 for the years ended December 31, 2021, 2022 and 2023, respectively.